Categories | Class Description | Competition Attire | Judging Criteria

 The overall appearance of the athlete.
 Stage presentation, suit choice, tanning, hair, makeup, etc. is encompassed in this round.

-Bikini Quarter Turns "to the right"
+BIKINI Quarter Turns "To the right"

-FIT BODY DIVISIONS
+FIT BODY Overview

 Fit Body judges are looking for an athletic physique but without the level of muscle mass of the bodybuilding division.